72nd Street station (Second Avenue Subway): Artwork

 The station artwork, Perfect Strangers, consists of portraits by artist and photographer Vik Muniz.
 In February 2014, Muniz was chosen in a MTA Arts & Design competition with more than 100 entrants.

 Muniz's artwork comprises 36 mosaic-cast portraits of real people who look like they are waiting for a train.
 These portraits, based on photographs of his acquaintances, are scattered along the exits and mezzanine.
 The portraits include those of chef Daniel Boulud and designer Waris Ahluwalia.
 Muniz also has a portrait of himself, running after a wayward suitcase while papers fly away behind him.
 A married same-sex couple is also depicted, marking the first permanent, non-political LGBT art in New York City.
-The depiction is based on a photograph of a Brooklyn same-sex couple and is meant to showcase the "day to day normalcy of gay New Yorkers."
-The Jewish magazine Forward claimed that the work was anti-semitic because one of the figures was a Jewish man holding a globe and luggage.
+The depiction is based on a photograph of a same-sex couple.
+The Jewish magazine Forward claimed that the work was antisemitic because one of the figures was a Jewish man holding a globe and luggage.